-INTRODUCTION: Israel is one of the world's leading arms importers, but it also has a booming arms export trade.
+Background: INTRODUCTION: Israel is one of the world's leading arms importers, but it also has a booming arms export trade.
 It makes its own fighter jets, missiles and cannon.
 Mortar shells, bombs, machine guns and other weapons are also made in local factories.
 Among these is a 155 mm self-propelled gun.
 Computerised artillery is one of the latest innovations. there has also been an interesting development in classroom training in the artillery corps.

 SYNOPSIS: Girl soldiers are nothing new in Israel, but petticoat power has recently taken on a more dominating role.
 Pretty girl soldiers are now starting to tell the men what to do -- or rather, how to do.
 The introduction of female instructors is designed to liberate more and more men for front-line units, by relieving them of instruction duties.
 It's happening in the infantry too.
 A few months ago an experiment began with women drilling male recruits in a training camp.
 And that includes teaching them how to shoot.

 The big guns of this artillery unit, training in the desert in southern Israel, are strictly for the boys, though.
 You won't find any women here.